kaveh808/kons-9/doc/install-linux.md

 ### GNU Emacs

 There are several editors that provide support for working with Common Lisp, but by far the most commonly-used one is GNU Emacs.
-These instructions assume that you have a recent version of GNU Emacs installed and configured to your liking.
+We assume that you have a recent version of GNU Emacs installed and configured to your liking.

+You can use a different editor to work with SBCL and kons-9, but some details of the process will differ from our description.
+Those details are outside the scope of these instructions.
+You might want to use GNU Emacs to get started, even if you intend to later use a different editor.

 Emacs may not necessarily be installed on your Ubuntu system by default, but it's easy to install it using apt.